Oliver-makes-code/gekker-lang/spec/Traits.md

 We our version of operator overloads are with Operator Traits.
 Functions for operator traits must always be `const func`s.

+The specifics of Operator Traits are subject to change.

 ```
 impl operator +<Vec3, Vec3> for Vec3 {
     const func Add(lhs: Vec3, rhs: Vec3): Vec3